What are account groups

 By default, Sked sorts your accounts (Instagram, Facebook, Twitter or LinkedIn) by alphabetical order.

-You can use 'account aliases' to adjust the display name of a particular account – in the past, we have seen some customers use this to group accounts together by adding a number to override the ordering.
+You can adjust the display name of a particular account – in the past, we have seen some customers use this to group accounts together by adding a number to override the ordering.

 We've launched account grouping to make this easier and more visually distinct.
 With account groups, you can put all of the profiles for one brand or location into a group to make it easier to select when you upload:

-Any accounts you have that do not have groups set up will show up below the account groups like in the screenshot above.
+Any accounts not in a group will show up below the account groups like in the screenshot above.
 If you have no groups set up - no worries, they'll just display as normal.

 How to set up account groups